Sjord/Sjord.github.io/_posts/2023-04-28-encrypting-identifiers.md

 It would be nice if we can encrypt a small identifier into a small encrypted ciphertext.
 For example, encrypt a 32 bit integer into a 6-character identifier.

+## Mode of operation

+What we want is a pseudorandom permutation, which maps our 2<sup>32</sup> possible numeric identifiers from the database to 2<sup>32</sup> identifiers that we can use in the URL.
+To get a pseudorandom permutation, we don't want to use [CBC or GCM](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) or anything, just the block cipher itself.
+The closest mode of operation is ECB, which is considered insecure because it exposes data structure across multiple blocks.
+However, we would only encrypt a single block.

 ## Encryption for data integrity?

 We actually want to protect the integrity of the identifier more than the confidentiality.
 If a user knows they are accessing user 123, that's not necessarily a problem; the problem is they can create the identifier for user 124 themselves.